-The Bonds are being purchased for reoffering by as underwriter of the Bonds. (the "Underwriter").
-The Bonds are offered when, as and if issued by the District and rec ceived by the Underwriter, subject to the approval as to their legality by Parker & Covert LLP, Sacramento, California, Box nd Counsel to the District.
-Certain matters will also be passed upon for the District by Parker & Covert LLP, Sacramento, California, as Disclosure Counsel to the District.
-It is anticipated that the Bonds in book-entry form will be available for delivery through the facilities of The Depository Trust Company, on or about April 18, 2024.
+The Bonds are offered when, as and if issued by the District and received by the Underwriter, subject to the approval as to their legality by Parker & Covert LLP, Sacramento, California, Bond Counsel to the District.
+Certain legal matters will also be passed upon for the District by Parker & Covert LLP, Sacramento, California, as Disclosure Counsel to the District.
+It is anticipated that the Bonds in book-entry form will be available for delivery through the facilities of The Depository Trust Company, on or about September , 2024.

-This Official Statement is dated March , 2024
+This Official Statement is dated September , 2024

-^{} Preliminary, subject to change 188835v3 / CAMBSD.35.6
+^{} Preliminary, subject to change.
+196928v2 / CAMBSD.35.8

-\$[PAR AMOUNT] CAMBRIAN SCHOOL DISTRICT (SANTA CLARA COUNTY, CALIFORNIA) 2024 GENERAL OBLIGATION REFUNDING BONDS
+\$29,320,000 CAMBRIAN SCHOOL DISTRICT (SANTA CLARA COUNTY, CALIFORNIA) GENERAL OBLIGATION BONDS ELECTION OF 2020, SERIES 2024 c = Yield to August 1, 2033, par call.